jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 ---

 We load the file into the Interpreter with the command `import_file`.
-We can ignore the output for now- only notice that we see both `LearningElixir` and `hello` in various forms.
+We can ignore the output for now; only notice that we see both `LearningElixir` and `hello` in various forms.

 Then we call our function with `LearningElixir.hello` and get back the expected string.